EitanBakirov/advanced-ml-dl-course/final-project/README.md

 - **Matrix Factorization (SVD)** performed the best in delivering personalized recommendations.
 - **Content-based filtering** (TF-IDF + Cosine Similarity) was effective at finding similar songs but less effective in personalizing recommendations compared to collaborative filtering models.

----

-This version uses plain text for equations, making it compatible with GitHub Markdown.
-Let me know if you'd like further refinements!

 ## Results